GetRD/academic-file-converter/README.md

 ## Contribute

-For local development, clone this repository and install the tool using the following command:
+For local development, clone this repository and use Pipenv to install the tool using the following commands:

+    pip3 install pipenv
-    pip3 install -e .
+    pipenv install -e .

+Preparing a contribution:

+- Lint: `make lint`
+- Format: `make format`
+- Test: `make test`

 ## License